dbt-labs/docs.getdbt.com/website/blog/2021-11-23-how-to-upgrade-dbt-versions.md

 is_featured: true
 ---

-:::tip **February 2024 Update!**
+:::tip February 2024 Update

 It's been a few years since dbt-core turned 1.0!
-Since then, we've committed to zero breaking changes whenever possible, and it's become much easier to upgrade dbt-core versions.
+Since then, we've committed to releasing zero breaking changes whenever possible and it's become much easier to upgrade dbt Core versions.

-Now, we're taking it one step further, by introducing **Keep on latest version** <Lifecycle status='beta' /> in dbt Cloud (currently available to select customers).
-No more manual upgrades, and no more need for a "a second sandbox project."
+Now, we're taking it one step further by introducing **Keep on latest version** in dbt Cloud (currently available to select customers).
+No more manual upgrades and no more need for "a second sandbox project."
 For more details, refer to [Upgrade Core version in Cloud](/docs/dbt-versions/upgrade-core-in-cloud).

-We're leaving the rest of this post as-is, so we can all remember how it used to be.
+We're leaving the rest of this post as is, so we can all remember how it used to be.
 Enjoy a stroll down memory lane.

 :::